Legislation is being updated to allow prescribers, in certain circumstances, to issue prescriptions for up to 12-months of medication.

 Prescribers will decide what prescription length is clinically appropriate for each patient.
 This could be a shorter or longer period, depending on individual needs.

-These changes, along with updates to IT systems (including PMS and pharmacy systems), are expected to be in place by early 2026.
+These changes, along with updates to IT systems (including PMS and pharmacy systems), are coming into effect on 1 February 2026.

 Pinnacle held two meetings for prescribers in late October to discuss the upcoming legislative changes.
 (Webinar recording and presentation slides linked below).